chef-danny-d/guide/src/pages/css/pointer-events/index.md

 ---
 ## Pointer Events

-This property specifies how your mouse reacts when you hover over a link.
+This property specifies how your mouse reacts when you hover over any element on a page.

 ### Example